-- 0 MO message, if any, transferred successfully - 1 MO message, if any, transferred successfully, but the MT message in the queue was too big to be transferred - 2 MO message, if any, transferred successfully, but the requested Location Update was not accepted - 3..4 Reserved, but indicate MO session success if used - 5..8 Reserved, but indicate MO session failure if used
+- 0 MO message, if any, transferred successfully - MO message, if any, transferred successfully, but the MT message in the queue was too big to be transferred - 2 MO message, if any, transferred successfully, but the requested Location Update was not accepted - 3..4 Reserved, but indicate MO session success if used - 5..8 Reserved, but indicate MO session failure if used

+AT Commands for Model 9602-LP Version

-- 10 GSS reported that the call did not complete in the allowed time
+10 GSS reported that the call did not complete in the allowed time

-- 11 MO message queue at the GSS is full
+11 MO message queue at the GSS is full

-- 12 MO message has too many segments
+12 MO message has too many segments

-- 13 GSS reported that the session did not complete
+13 GSS reported that the session did not complete

-- 14 Invalid segment size
+14 Invalid segment size

-- 15 Access is denied
+15 Access is denied

-9602-LP-reported values:
+9602-LP reported values:

-- 16. 9602-LP has been locked and may not make SBD calls - 17.
-Gateway not responding (local session timeout) - 18.
-Connection lost (RF drop) - 19.
-Link failure (A protocol error caused termination of the call) - 20..31 Reserved, but indicate failure if used - 32 No network service, unable to initiate call - 33..34 Reserved, but indicate failure if used - 35 9602-LP is busy, unable to initiate call - 36..
-Reserved, but indicate failure if used
+16. 9602-LP has been locked and may not make SBD calls

+17. Gateway not responding (local session timeout)

+18. Connection lost (RF drop)

+19. Link failure (A protocol error caused termination of the call)

+2031 Reserved, but indicate failure if used

+32 No network service, unable to initiate call

+3334 Reserved, but indicate failure if used

+35 9602-LP is busy, unable to initiate call